-THREE Dimension human pose estimation (HPE) is a crucial topic in computer vision.
-This approach involves determining the three-dimensional locations of a human body joint from a two-dimensional image or set of photos.
-Many applications can be used for human pose estimation such as object recognition [1], [2], human-computer-interaction [3], activity recognition [4], [5] or robotic system [6], [7].
+THREE dimensional (3D) Human Pose Estimation (HPE) is a critical area of study in computer vision.
+This technique aims to determine the three-dimensional coordinates of human body joints from a two-dimensional image or a series of images.
+Human pose estimation has a variety of applications, including object recognition [1], [2], human-computer interaction [3], activity recognition [4], [5], and robotic systems [6], [7].

 1) 2D Human Pose Network: In the field of 2D Human Pose Estimation, as outlined in the introduction, most techniques fall into two main categories: top-down and bottom-up.
-Recently, bottom-up methods [27] have become popular due to their efficiency.
+Recently, bottom-up methods [8] have become popular due to their efficiency.
 These methods predict keypoints directly from the input image without requiring person detection.
 However, because they do not focus specifically on human regions, their accuracy may be compromised.
-Conversely, topdown methods start with a human detector that identifies all individuals in an image, then performs single-person pose estimation for each detected subject, resulting in more accurate predictions.
-Notable techniques in this category include HRNet [18] and HRFormer [8].
+Conversely, topdown methods start with a human detector that identifies all individuals in an image and then performs single-person pose estimation for each detected subject, resulting in more accurate predictions.
+Notable techniques in this category include HRNet [9] and HRFormer [10].
 This paper introduces a novel topdown approach that significantly enhances heatmap prediction by applying an attention mechanism between the characteristic functions of the predicted and ground truth (GT) heatmaps.

 2) 3D Human Pose Network: Existing single-view 3D pose estimation methods can be divided into two mainstream types: one-stage approaches and two-stage methods.
-One-stage approaches directly infer 3D poses from input images without intermediate 2D pose representations [19], [29], while twostage network first obtain 2D keypoints from pretrained 2D pose detections and then feed them into a 2D-to 3D lifting network to estimate 3D poses.
+One-stage approaches directly infer 3D poses from input images without intermediate 2D pose representations [11], [12], while two-stage network first obtain 2D keypoints from pretrained 2D pose detections and then feed them into a 2D-to 3D lifting network to estimate 3D poses.
 Benefiting from the excellent performance of 2D HPE, this 2D-to-3D pose lifting method can efficiently and accurately regress 3D poses using detected 2D key points.
-Despite the promising results achieved by using temporal correlations from fully convolutional [4], [26] or graph-based [2] architectures, these methods are less efficient in capturing global-context information across frames.
+Despite the promising results achieved by using temporal correlations from fully convolutional [4], [13] or graph-based [2] architectures, these methods are less efficient in capturing global-context information across frames.

 Recently, vision transformers advanced all the visual recognition tasks [14].
-Following PoseFormer [21], the transformer has been used to lift 2D poses to the corresponding 3D poses.
-To eliminate the redundancy in the sequence with temporal information, Li et al. [12] proposed a strided transformer network. spatial-temporal transformer is used for 3D HPE tasks.
+Following PoseFormer [15], the transformer has been used to lift 2D poses to the corresponding 3D poses.
+To eliminate the redundancy in the sequence with temporal information, Li et al. [16] proposed a strided transformer network. spatial-temporal transformer is used for 3D HPE tasks.
 Using transformers in HPE showed significant improvement overall.
 However, pre-training on a large dataset is required to learn more representative and effective representations for the sequence HPE data.
 The proposed method is different from the previous methods in leveraging the cross-interaction between the joints of the body parts in the spatial and temporal domains.